Overview of Adult ADHD

-Most ADHD is diagnosed in children and is often treated with a combination of behavioural therapy and psychostimulant medication under close supervision of either a paediatrician or a specialist in children’s mental health.
+Most ADHD is diagnosed in children and is often treated with a combination of behavioural therapy and psychostimulant medication under the close supervision of either a paediatrician or a specialist in children’s mental health.

 Few specialised services for Adult ADHD exist and waiting times for assessment, diagnosis and treatment, if required, can be lengthy.